xaukael/griddy/README.md

 ![image](https://github.com/xaukael/griddy/assets/37848032/e7f016ed-124c-42ee-af9c-74916a8975b2)

 ## Updates
+1.0.18
+- added item type selection dialog on load if none are defined

 1.0.17
 - items dragged on top of containers will show white outline instead of the usual red that indicates conflict
 - items dragged on top of items of the same name will have a green outline to indicate that they will combine